18 Best Edge Computing Companies In 2025

 Products: Edge Data Center, Far Edge Data Center

 EdgeConneX is the global data center provider that allows its customers to develop and deploy their own unique vision for the Edge at any scale.
-It delivers proximate data center solutions between 40kW to 40 MW, making it easier for customers to meet the growing demands of their businesses and their end-users.
+It delivers proximate data center solutions ranging from 40 kW to 40 MW, making it easier for customers to meet the growing demands of their businesses and their end-users.

 Since 2013, the company has built more than 80 data centers and several hyperscale solutions across North America, South America, and Europe.
 These solutions are built for anyone who needs to deploy latency-sensitive and bandwidth-intensive applications.
 Some use cases include Virtual/Augmented Reality, Artificial Intelligence, Immersive gaming, Commercial IoT, Automated vehicles, Real-Time video analytics, Reimagined retail, and more.